 The Scottish Government’s Enterprise and Skills Review included plans for development of Regional Economic Partnerships (REPs) across Scotland – each with a clear economic plan for their area.

 Prior to publication of the Enterprise and Skills Review and establishment of the city region and growth deal programme in Scotland, a range of local and regional economic partnerships were in place.
 Many of these continue.
-At the current time, six regions have REPs in place, along the lines envisaged by the review.
-Of those REPs in place, some are more advanced in their development than others.
+Many of these continue, some new partnerships have emerged via City Region and growth deal activity and others are being formed.

 Glasgow City Region

-Glasgow City Region’s REP, involving eight local authorities, grew out of the £1bn City Region Deal agreed in 2014.
-A City Region Cabinet operates, bringing together the leaders of the local authorities to discuss how best to invigorate the economy of the city region.
+Glasgow City Region’s REP, involving eight local authorities, grew out of the £1bn City Region Deal, agreed in 2014.

 Building on four years of partnership work linked to the City Region Deal, Glasgow City Region’s REP met for the first time in October 2018.